-Abstentions will be counted as present for purposes of determining the presence of a quorum at the Meeting, but will not be counted as votes cast.
+Abstentions will be counted as present for purposes of determining the presence of a quorum at the Meeting but will not be counted as votes cast.
 Broker non-votes (shares held by a broker or nominee as to which the broker or nominee does not have the authority to vote on a particular matter without instructions, see below "Broker Non-Votes") will not be counted as votes cast for the particular matter.
-For broker non-votes if the shares not voted on a particular matter pursuant to a Broker Non-Vote are voted on other matters at the Meeting at which a broker or nominee have authority to vote without instruction (e.g. the appointment of auditors), then those shares will be counted as present for purposes of determining quorum at the Meeting.
+If the Common Shares not voted on a particular matter pursuant to a broker non-vote are voted on other matters at the Meeting at which a broker or nominee have authority to vote without instruction (e.g. the appointment of auditors), then those Common Shares will be counted as present for purposes of determining quorum at the Meeting.